 We’re all aware of the many challenges facing our planet.
 Already, they are playing out in extreme weather events, species loss, and the mass migrations of people.
 But we also know that the motivation, determination, and creativity of the next generation—your generation—could change everything.

 As you chart your path toward college, it’s up to you to decide how to incorporate sustainability into your experience.
-At NYU, you will be empowered to make it part of every aspect of your life—from the topics you study to what you eat for breakfast.
+At NYU, ranked No. 3 on The Princeton Review’s list of Top 50 Green Colleges for 2024, you will be empowered to make it part of every aspect of your life—from the topics you study to what you eat for breakfast.
 Here are a few socio-environmental options at each campus.

 Environmental Studies at NYU’s Campus in New York City